Cratis/Chronicle/Documentation/clients/dotnet/events/observers.md

 # Observers

-Event Handlers are classes that holds methods that react to certain events.
+Observers are classes that holds methods that react to certain events.
 By adding an attribute in front of the handler class, it will automatically be discovered at startup and the system will figure out which methods will be handling what events.